carlignn/carlgaspar/content/posts/its-more-find-in-the-philippines.md

 ## Screenshots

+Screenshots uploaded from Imgur.

 <blockquote class="imgur-embed-pub" lang="en" data-id="a/2cHNX0i"  ><a href="//imgur.com/a/2cHNX0i">It&#39;s More Find in the Philippines</a></blockquote><script async src="//s.imgur.com/min/embed.js" charset="utf-8"></script>

 ## The Team

+The greatest team I have ever been part of.
+Given a chance to pick my teammates back in the University, I always ought to pick these guys to go and finish a project with me.
+We always come up with the most bizarre ideas and we always produce the best software that we can.

 1. [Carl Christian Gaspar](https://www.linkedin.com/in/carlignn/) - Programmer, Project Manager
 2. [Ryan Genieto](https://www.linkedin.com/in/ryan-genieto-16b83a160/) - Programmer